Privacy Policy

 - Wallet and currency context: Wallet names, balances, and currency information needed to answer questions accurately.

-For certain queries (e.g. "show me my last 10 food expenses"), up to 100 individual transaction records may be included in the prompt.
+For queries that ask for specific transactions (e.g. "show me my last 10 food expenses"), the AI may request individual records via built-in data lookup tools.
+When requested, up to 100 transaction records may be retrieved and sent in a follow-up prompt.
 Each record contains: date, amount, category, description, wallet name, and currency.
 Transaction IDs are included for reference but do not expose any bank account or card details.

 Conversation context